Robert C. Daniels

 World War II in Mid-America: Experiences from rural Mid-America during World War

 II.
 It is now also in print.
-I
+In

-have also, at the request of many, posted the 33 oral interviews, transcribed in
+addition, at the request of many, I have also posted the 33 oral interviews, transcribed in

 written word, that I conducted for my research for World War II in